unicode-org/message-format-wg/spec/registry.md

 #### Options

-Some options do not have default values defined in this specification.
+Some _options_ do not have default values defined in this specification.
-The defaults for these options are implementation-dependent.
+The defaults for these _options_ are implementation-dependent.
-In general, the default values for such options depend on the locale, the unit, the value of other options, or all of these.
+In general, the default values for such _options_ depend on the locale, the unit, the value of other _options_, or all of these.

 > [!NOTE]
 > The option `select` does not accept the value `ordinal` because selecting